 Strangest is the name of this terrifyingly friendly monster that lives in a hammock by the sea.
 His best friend is a walrus that showed him how to swim one day.
 The two have had some incredible adventures together, according to the story that accompanies the model of Strangest and his habitat.

-He is the brainchild of a group of 4th graders in my art class at Col.legi La Vall, an all-girls Catholic school in Bellaterra, Barcelona, where I’m a language assistant.
-The girls spent three weeks brainstorming, planning, and bringing Strangest to life as part of our “Creactivity Station”.
+He is the brainchild of a group of 4th graders in my art class at Col.legi La Vall, an all-girls Catholic school in Bellaterra, Barcelona, where I’m a Language Assistant.
+The girls spent three weeks brainstorming, planning, and bringing trangest to life as part of our ‘Creactivity’ station.
 Yes, you read that right: the station’s name is a play on the words creativity, activity, and reaction.

 At the beginning of class, the girls receive a prompt, to which they must react creatively through activity.
 Strangest was born through this prompt.
 “Choose a land animal, sky animal, and water animal.
 Combine them into one super animal.
 Then, make a model of it and its habitat using materials from around the studio.”
 Thus, the girls must make a drawing of the super animal and its habitat, give it a name, make the animal and the habitat, and then write a story about the animal.

-The “Creactivity Station” is my responsibility and my absolute favorite part of being an English language assistant with Meddeas.
+The ‘Creactivity’ station is my responsibility and my absolute favorite part of being a Meddeas Language Assistant.
 There is nothing more rewarding than watching my students work together, in English, to create something amazing.
 Most of all everyone can participate, even those with lower levels of English.
 To see them having fun and learning at the same time makes my loaded Tuesdays worth it.

 A Typical Tuesday at School